MobileFirstLLC/extension-cli/guide/02-configuration.md

 **If you created the extension with Extension CLI, this setup is already done for you, and you may skip this step.**

-Before using Extension CLI, you have to add some configuration options to your `package.json`.
-Add the following options:
+For an existing application, before using Extension CLI, add these configuration options to `package.json`:

 ### Babel Presets

-Needed to compile projects written in ES6.
+This is needed to compile projects written in ES6.

 ```text
   "babel": {